evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 The Lotus Eletre S packs an impressive punch with a maximum power of 450 kW (612 hp / 604 bhp) and a commanding total torque of 710 Nm (524 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.5 seconds, and it reaches a top speed of 258 km/h (160 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 112 kWh and a net usable capacity of 109 kWh, providing an 3 kWh buffer (2.7%) for battery protection.
+The high-capacity battery has a gross capacity of 112 kWh and a net usable capacity of 109 kWh, providing a 3 kWh buffer (2.7%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 535 to 490 km (333-305 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 20.4 kWh/100 km for the base model and 22.2 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 350 kW.
 Charging from 0% to 100% takes approximately 50 minutes, while a more typical charging scenario from 10% to 80% takes 20 minutes with an average charging speed at 230 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 68%.
-This results in an effective charging speed, including time lost, of 193 kW, with each charging session taking about 23 minutes and 45 seconds..
+This results in an effective charging speed, including time lost, of 193 kW, with each charging session taking about 23 minutes and 45 seconds.
 This exceptionally fast charging capability makes the Lotus Eletre S one of the most efficient and convenient EVs for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 27 kWh/100 km, the trip would take approximately 9 hours and 10 minutes.
 This journey would require two charging stops from 1% to 75%, with a total charging time of 51 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 4 hours and 57 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.